rachelesmee/website/foss4gukonline2020/programme.md

 * 😷 Covid19: Spatial epidemiology and lockdown projects
 * 🖥️ Geoserver: Serving data to all

-Note that to trigger recording, each stream will be briefly turned on and off between talks, so if you unable to get in at any point, please keep trying.

-The detailed session listing is [here](https://uk.osgeo.org/foss4gukonline2020/sessions.html).
+The detailed session listing is [here](https://uk.osgeo.org/foss4gukonline2020/sessions.html) - you will also find here links to recordings for all sessions, and slides where published.

 *All times are London, BST (UTC+1).*